elastic/kibana/rfcs/text/0011_global_search.md

 ```

 Notes:
-- even if initial implementation will provide a static version of `GlobalSearchProviderContext`,
+- initial implementation will only provide a static / non extensible version of `GlobalSearchProviderContext`.
-it could be possible to allow plugins to register contexts as it's currently done for `RequestHandlerContext`.
+It could be possible to allow plugins to register their own contexts as it's done for `RequestHandlerContext`,
-This will not be done until the need arises.
+but this will not be done until the need arises.

 #### public